What does it mean to be CCO-certified?

 Certification period exceeded without renewal.

-Falsification by candidate of any information on documents submitted to NCCCO or its agent.
+Falsification by candidate of any information on documents submitted to CCO or its agent.

-Evidence of non-compliance with NCCCO’s substance abuse policy.
+Evidence of non-compliance with CCO’s substance abuse policy.

 - Evidence of culpability in an accident during the certification period.